 Vegetable Nutrition Calculators

-From 16 kcal per 100g (radish) to 112 kcal (colocasia/taro), vegetables span a wide range of calorie density, vitamins, and minerals.
-This collection provides 12 free nutrition calculators covering potatoes, sweet potatoes, broccoli, carrots, sweet corn, peas, beetroot, water chestnut, colocasia (taro), lotus root, and radish (red & daikon) across raw, boiled, canned, and roasted forms.
+From 16 kcal per 100g (radish) to 149 kcal (garlic) and 118 kcal (yam), vegetables span a wide range of calorie density, vitamins, and minerals.
+This collection provides 18 free nutrition calculators covering potatoes, sweet potatoes, broccoli, carrots, yam, garlic, green chillies, coriander leaves, curry leaves, mint leaves, sweet corn, peas, beetroot, water chestnut, colocasia (taro), lotus root, and radish across raw, boiled, dried, and roasted forms.

 Select raw, boiled, steamed, roasted, or baked forms, adjust the serving weight, and see full macro and micronutrient data from USDA FoodData Central.